duracell80/midnight-sectors/README.md

 # midnight-sectors
 Midnight sectors are a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to Base 12.
-It is a local and relative alternative to swatch internet time set around the notion of 86,400 seconds per day.
+It is a local and relative alternative to swatch internet time set around the Base 12 notion of 86,400 seconds per day.

 ### Terms
 - Segment (1 segment of 864 sectors = 1 day of 24 hours)